JB-26/JB-26/README.md

 I'm currently improving my Data Analysis/Data Science skills

 # What I'm currently learning...
-I'm currently learning a bit about the JavaScript framework, Svelte!
+I'm currently learning a bit about JavaScript frameworks!

 Want to see my resume and work?
 Check out my [website](https://joshblewitt.dev/), which also has a way to contact me